 Who are the top solar companies in the world and in the USA?
-Industry analysts from IHS, SEIA and Renewable Energy World released their list for the year of 2015, based on updated shipping forecasts from each of the companies included.
+Industry analysts from SPV, SEIA and other organizations offer their top rankings, based on updated shipping forecasts from each of the companies included.

 Currently the 3 best solar manufacturers in the world are Trina Solar, JA Solar and Hanwha Q Cells (respectively) determined by market share among panel manufacturing companies.
-The biggest solar companies are SolarCity, Vivint Solar and Sungevity (in order of market share).
+The biggest solar companies are SolarCity, Vivint Solar and Sunrun.

-There have been some major changes from 2014, including some new leaders in solar manufacturing who were once no names in the PV industry.
-Hanwha Q Cells is grabbing market share with a passion while Canadian Solar has slumped out of the top 3.
-The question for you as a solar shopper in 2016: should you care if your solar panels are made by one of the big 10 manufacturers in the world?
+There have been some major changes from 2015, including some new leaders in solar manufacturing who were once no names in the PV industry.
+Motech Solar is grabbing market share with a passion while Canadian Solar has slumped even further since last year.
+The question for you as a solar shopper in 2017: should you care if your solar panels are made by one of the big 10 manufacturers in the world?
 Are American made solar panels truly the better product when the majority of manufacturers are located elsewhere?
 Here’s our breakdown of the best solar manufacturers around the globe.

 How to Compare The Best Solar Manufacturers in the World